TurkeyOfficial Name: Republic of Turkey

 There have been violent attacks in Turkey, and the possibility of terrorist attacks against U.S. citizens and interests, from both transnational and indigenous groups, remains high.

-The Kurdistan People's Congress (also known as Kongra Gel or KGK, better known as the Kurdistan Workers' Party or PKK) has been the most active terrorist organization in Turkey, however, PKK activity has almost exclusively targeted the Turkish Government.
+The Kurdistan People's Congress (also known as Kongra Gel or KGK, better known as the Kurdistan Workers' Party or PKK) has been the most active terrorist organization in Turkey.
+However, PKK activity has almost exclusively targeted the Turkish Government, and a cease-fire called in March 2013 has largely held.
 Regardless, the possibility of collateral damage to U.S. or Western personnel cannot be ignored.
-(The U.S. Government has designated the PKK as a foreign terrorist organization.)
-The PKK terrorism over the last three decades has resulted in more than 30,000 deaths in Turkey.
-Since the start of peace talks between the Government of Turkey and the PKK in late 2012, and especially since the PKK declared a ceasefire in March 2013, incidents of terrorism and violence attributed to the PKK have declined and are currently near all-time lows.
-Despite this lull in attacks, we note that the current peace process remains tenuous and that the paucity in PKK activity could end if the process fails altogether.
-Terrorism and violence emanating from other sources remain steady or are on the rise.
+(The U.S. government has designated the PKK as a foreign terrorist organization.)
+Terrorism and violence emanating from other sources continue to be causes for concern.

-On February 1, 2013, an indigenous terrorist organization known as the Revolutionary People’s Liberation Party/Front (DHKP/C) attacked the U.S. Embassy in Ankara using a suicide bomber; one person was killed (in addition to the suicide bomber) and several others were injured.
-Designated as a terrorist organization by the United States in 1997, the DHKP/C is an indigenous organization to Turkey and has existed since the 1970s with networks throughout Europe.
+On February 1, 2013, an indigenous terrorist organization known as the Revolutionary People’s Liberation Party/Front (DHKP/C) attacked the U.S. Embassy in Ankara using a suicide bomber; a member of the Embassy’s local guard force was killed (in addition to the suicide bomber) and several others were injured.
+The DHKP/C also carried out attacks against Turkish Government targets in March and September of 2013 using shoulder-fired rockets, improvised explosive devices (IED), and small arms.
+Designated as a terrorist organization by the United States in 1997, the DHKP/C is has existed since the 1970s with a network of Turkish expatriates throughout Europe.
 The DHKP/C has stated its intention to commit further attacks against the United States, NATO, and Turkey, though Turkish law enforcement actions have weakened the organization.

 The threat from terrorist organizations can be elevated on days or dates deemed significant to that organization.
 The DHKP/C considers the period beginning with the group’s founding on March 30 and ending three weeks later as a period with several significant anniversary dates.
 The DHKP/C also attaches significance to April 17 and July 12.
 Likewise, the November 27 anniversary of the founding of the PKK, the August 15 anniversary of the first PKK attack against the Turkish Government, the February 15 anniversary of the arrest of PKK’s founder and the mid-March celebration of the Kurdish holiday of Nevruz stand out as dates with an elevated potential for terrorist action.
 Nevruz celebrations, generally held in cities and towns throughout southeastern Turkey and in other major cities in mid-March, have been combined with political rallies in the past, and have turned violent and involved clashes with police.

 U.S. citizens are reminded to maintain a high level of vigilance and to take appropriate steps to increase their security awareness.
-You should follow local news sources during your stay to remain abreast of any potential areas, dates, or times of concern, as well as register with the STEP program.
+You should follow local news sources during your stay to remain abreast of any potential areas, dates, or times of concern, and enroll in the STEP program.

 Wherever you are in Turkey, do not accept letters, parcels, or other items from strangers for delivery either inside or outside of Turkey.
 The PKK has attempted to use foreigners to deliver messages and packages.
 Individuals acting or seen to be acting as "couriers" could be arrested for aiding and abetting the terrorist organization.

-May Day (May 1) celebrations have resulted in violent clashes between police and workers.
-Taksim Square and the surrounding neighborhoods in Istanbul should be avoided on May Day.
-In May, 2013 public demonstrations that began in the Taksim and Besiktas areas of Istanbul soon grew into widespread demonstrations throughout all of Turkey.
-The demonstrations started at varying times and often with little notice, and lasted throughout May and much of June.
-Violent altercations between the protestors and Turkish law enforcement occurred in Ankara, Istanbul, Izmir, Adana, Mersin and elsewhere.
-These altercations resulted in numerous injuries and a few confirmed deaths.
+In May 2013, public anti-government demonstrations that began in the Taksim and Besiktas areas of Istanbul soon grew into widespread demonstrations throughout all of Turkey.
+The demonstrations started at varying times and often with little notice, and lasted throughout June and much of July, with flare-ups again later in the year.
+Violent altercations between the protestors and Turkish law enforcement occurred in Ankara, Istanbul, Izmir, Adana, Mersin and dozens of other cities nationwide.
+These altercations resulted in thousands of injuries and six confirmed deaths of protesters.
+Hundreds were detained for their participation in protests, with prosecutors asking for decades-long prison sentences.
 Some individuals who were not part of the demonstrations but were caught in the vicinity of violence were injured and detained.